≡ Menu

 • Progressive Retinal Atrophy (PRE) – Eyes are genetically programmed to go blind

-• Addison’s disease – An adrenal disorder where the adrenal glands are producing an insufficient level of cortisol
+• Addison’s disease – An adrenal disorder where the adrenal glands produce an insufficient level of cortisol

 • Renal Dysplasia – Kidneys are unable to conserve water